Aliases for NUP93 Gene

 External Ids for NUP93 Gene

 The nuclear pore complex is a massive structure that extends across the nuclear envelope, forming a gateway that regulates the flow of macromolecules between the nucleus and the cytoplasm.
 Nucleoporins are the main components of the nuclear pore complex in eukaryotic cells.
 This gene encodes a nucleoporin protein that localizes both to the basket of the pore and to the nuclear entry of the central gated channel of the pore.
 The encoded protein is a target of caspase cysteine proteases that play a central role in programmed cell death by apoptosis.
 Alternative splicing results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Dec 2016]

 GeneCards Summary for NUP93 Gene

 NUP93 (Nucleoporin 93) is a Protein Coding gene.
-Diseases associated with NUP93 include Nephrotic Syndrome, Type 12 and Glomerulosclerosis, Focal Segmental, 1.
-Among its related pathways are Transport of the SLBP independent Mature mRNA and Cell Cycle, Mitotic.
-GO annotations related to this gene include structural constituent of nuclear pore.
+Diseases associated with NUP93 include Nephrotic Syndrome, Type 12 and Focal Segmental Glomerulosclerosis 1.
+Among its related pathways are Mitotic Prophase and SUMOylation.
+Gene Ontology (GO) annotations related to this gene include structural constituent of nuclear pore.

 UniProtKB/Swiss-Prot for NUP93 Gene

-Plays a role in the nuclear pore complex (NPC) assembly and/or maintenance.
+Plays a role in the nuclear pore complex (NPC) assembly and/or maintenance (PubMed:9348540).
 May anchor nucleoporins, but not NUP153 and TPR, to the NPC.
 During renal development, regulates podocyte migration and proliferation through SMAD4 signaling (PubMed:26878725).